haihuilab/thepubr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Custom Theme for Publication (thpubr)
+# Custom Theme for Publication (thepubr)

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of thepubr is to set default theme, color, axis... for publication-scale output plot.
+The goal of thepubr is to custom theme, axis, font, size for publication output of ggplot2.
 ## Installation

-You can install the development version of thepubr like
+You can install the development version of thepubr like so:
-so:

 ``` r
 devtools::install_github("haihuilab/thepubr")
 ```
+## Install fonts in Windows
+We change the ggplot2 default `Arial` font to `HelveticaNeueLTStd-Roman` font.
+First, we install `HelveticaNeueLTStd-Roman.ttf` in windows or ubuntu from main folder.

 ## Example